EndGameStudio/www.juanorozco.com/content/blog/2009/2009-06-10-online-web-apps-for-private-journalling.md

 ---
-title: Online Web Apps for private journaling.
-author: "Juan Orozco"

-type: post
-date: 2009-06-11T03:19:34+00:00
-url: /2009/06/10/online-web-apps-for-private-journalling/
 aktt_tweeted:
 - 1
+aliases:
+- /2009/06/10/online-web-apps-for-private-journalling/
+author: Juan Orozco
 categories:
 - Reviews
+date: 2009-06-11 03:19:34
+slug: online-web-apps-for-private-journaling
 tags:
 - evernote
 - iphone
 - Journal
 - review
 - wordpress
+title: Online Web Apps for private journaling.
+type: post
 ---

 I've started up my personal journal again.
 (Yes, I am writing a diary...)
 Only this time, I thought I'd try a virtual journal in the hopes that I would continue writing in it longer than a few months.
 I enjoy writing and chronicling my thoughts, but writing in a book never worked out for me.
 I would jot down my thoughts and ideas more often if I could write from anywhere and anytime.
 What better way to write on the go than with my iPhone?

 The first thought I had was to search for some sort of iPhone app that was password protected.
 I found a few, some free and some at a small premium.
 Writing from the iPhone is convenient when there isn't a full size keyboard around, but I would rather use a computer when it is available.
 So if I was going to buy an app, it would need to sync with some online service or at least sync with my PC.
 I couldn't find any apps that had this functionality so I thought of just using a webapp instead.